Reed-CompBio/Graphery/docs/for-writers/get-started.md

 # About the structure of the control panel

 Every thing on the control panel table is NOT editable.
 You have use corresponding editor page to edit content.
+Every action that involves with the server (or database) will return a status popup, usually on the bottom of the window.
+If you did something and nothing happened on the page, that means there are some glitches on the server.
+Please submit a GitHub issue or contact me directly.

 # Some general properties